Get your personal plan match in 2 minutes

 When evaluating pre-existing condition coverage, look beyond just the waiting period.
 You must weigh the monthly costs, the IUA amounts, and the sharing percentages together.

 The Initial Unshareable Amount (IUA) The IUA is the amount you pay out-of-pocket for each event before sharing begins.
 In a health sharing context, this is critical.
 For Medi-Share, the IUA can be as high as $12,000.
-If you have a condition that causes frequent hospital visits, you could reach this limit quickly, and while the sharing percentage increases over time, the IUA applies to each incident.
-Lower IUA options like those offered by Zion ($500) or CHM ($300) might provide better cash-flow protection during the early months.
+If you have a condition that causes frequent hospital visits, you could reach this limit quickly, and the IUA applies to each incident regardless of whether the underlying condition's sharing terms improve over time.
+Lower IUA options like those offered by Zion ($1,250) or CHM ($300) might provide better cash-flow protection during the early months.

-Coverage Caps Most health sharing ministries, including Medi-Share, Zion, CHM, and Samaritan, have no annual or lifetime sharing cap.
+Coverage Caps Most health sharing ministries, including Medi-Share, Zion, CHM, and Samaritan, have no annual or lifetime sharing cap for eligible needs in general.
 This is a significant benefit over traditional insurance that might limit payouts.
-However, you should verify the specific limits for your chosen plan.
-For example, Medi-Share has a specific $125,000 cap per pregnancy for maternity, even though the general cap is none.
-Ensure your pre-existing condition doesn't fall under a specific excluded category.
+However, pre-existing conditions are a specific exception worth verifying for your chosen plan.
+Medi-Share, for example, caps pre-existing condition sharing at $100,000 per year once the 36-month exclusion ends ($500,000 per year after 5 years), even though its general cap is otherwise none.
+Medi-Share also has a separate $125,000 cap per pregnancy for maternity.
+Ensure your pre-existing condition doesn't fall under one of these specific capped categories.

 Prescription Coverage Prescription drugs are often a major cost for those with pre-existing conditions.
 Medi-Share notes that ongoing prescription maintenance drugs are not shared, while new acute condition prescriptions are covered up to 6 months.
 Zion HealthShare covers prescriptions, but you must check their specific guidelines regarding maintenance drugs.
 This is a vital detail for conditions requiring daily medication like diabetes or hypertension.